 Whisk together the flour, baking powder, and salt and set aside.

-Put the butter, canola oil, and sugar in a medium bowl.
+Put the butter, canola oil, and the remaining 1/2 cup of sugar in a medium bowl.
 Beat them with an electric mixer or whisk until the mixture becomes light and fluffy (about 2 minutes with an electric mixer.)
 Add the sour cream and mix until combined.
 Then add the eggs, one at a time, beating well after each addition, and then vanilla.
 Sift in the dry ingredients and mix them in until just combined.

 Spread the cake batter in the pan, smoothing the top so that it is even and pushing the batter out to the edges of the pan.
 (The batter is spoonable, not runny.)
 Using a slotted spoon to drain any juices, spread the fruit over the batter.